SherazKhan/DecMeg2014-1/README.md

 What does the code do?

 Stacked genralisation is a method of ensembling where predictions from multiple predictors are ensembled using another predictor.

+Each subject, Si, i=0-15 is trained on data <xi,yi>, and xi = {xi,o...xi,mi} resulting in a model mi.